Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-proxy.md

 ## Step 2: Connect to the Hashicorp Registry

 Next, name your feed.
-For the example in this guide we will call our feed `public-terraform`.
+For the example, in this guide we will call our feed `public-terraform`.
 Make sure that the "Create a connector to registry.terraform.io" checkbox is selected, and select "Create New Feed".

 ![](/resources/docs/proget-terraform-namefeed.png){height="" width="50%"}